Bottom

 CU (Crisp Uncirculated)

-A completely uncirculated note that may be located off center with a close margin, show counting smudges, wrinkles, or corner folds that do not extend into the design of the note.
+A completely uncirculated note that may be located off center with a close or no margin, show counting smudges, wrinkles, or corner folds that do not extend into the design of the note.

 This note must not have seen circulation.
-The design may be located off center with close margins, show increased evidence of counting smudges, have numerous wrinkles (but no folds through the design) from mishandling, a pin hole and/or corner folds that touch the design of the note.
+The design may be located off center with close margins, show increased evidence of counting smudges, have numerous wrinkles, but no folds through the design from mishandling, pin holes and/or corner folds that touch the major design of the note.

 AU (About or Almost Uncirculated)